Soft-Contact/resto/specs/resto_json_api.md

 parameters:

-* ``cashRegisterUUIDs`` - optional array of cash register ids, if missing all restaurants will be listed
+* ``cashRegisterUUIDs`` - optional array of cash register UUIDs, if missing all restaurants will be listed overrides parameter _businessUnitUUIDs_
+* ``businessUnitUUIDs`` - optional array of business unit UUIDs, ignored if parameter _cashRegisterUUIDs_ is given
 * ``includeArticles`` - flag for including articles in results
 * ``includeCustomers`` - flag for including customers in results
 * ``includeBaseData`` - flag for including restaurant base data (contact and open hours) in results